perlindgren/hippomenes/README.md

 The design acts a reference implementation for the RISC-V RT extension, and should be consider the specification.

+Additional features of Hippomenes, not part of the RISC-V RT specification are

+- RTMT
+    - hardware accelerated implementation of the NCOBS preemptive serial communication protocol.
+    - implemented over a UART peripheral.
+- VCSR
+    - single-cycle read-modify-write of specific CSR fields.

 ## Versioning

 The design follows semantic versioning (regarding expected behavior) along the triple, $x.y.z$: